 The Resource Center Library also houses bound copies of dissertations and theses completed by Merrill alumni.

-We are working on a system so students may check books out.
 Students and guests are requested to re-shelve all texts in the order in which they have found them, as the Resource Center Library is unstaffed.
 Please do not bring food or drink into the Library.

 The College of Journalism’s Research Subject Specialist, Maggie Saponaro, holds office hours during the academic year.
 All students are invited to e-mail her with questions or set up an appointment time by contacting her at firstname.lastname@example.org.